SAP/spartacus-docs/_pages/home/pre-release-information.md

 ### SAP Variant Configuration and Pricing

-We're happy to announce that the Spartacus libraries for SAP Variant Configuration and Pricing have been released.
-These libraries provide the following features:
+We're happy to announce that the Spartacus library for SAP Variant Configuration and Pricing has been released.
+This library provides the following features:

 - single-level and multilevel configurable products in your Spartacus storefront, where the product model resides in SAP ERP or SAP S/4HANA
 - a configuration page with the most commonly used characteristic types, such as radio buttons, checkboxes, drop-down listboxes, and images for characteristic values